Beer in Ireland: Stout

 in the world, it remains the largest brewer of stout.
 In 2014, Guinness sales amounted to 19% of all beer sales in the Republic of Ireland.

 Stout brewed by Guinness (and the smaller brewers Murphy's and Beamish) once dominated domestic beer consumption in Ireland, with lager and ale having much smaller shares.
 Lager has subsequently grown in popularity with Carlsberg taking 8% of the market and Budweiser 7% in 2014.

 Draught Irish stout is normally served nitrogenated, to create a creamy texture with a long-lasting head.

-Craft stouts available in Ireland include Shandon Stout by the Franciscan Well in Cork, O'Hara's Irish stout by Carlow Brewing Company, Black Rock Irish Stout by Dungarvan Brewing Company and Irish stout by Galway Hooker Brewery.
+Craft stouts available in Ireland include O'Hara's Irish stout, brewed by Carlow Brewing Company, Black Rock Irish Stout from the Dungarvan Brewing Company, and Galway Hooker (Brewery), and Galway Hooker's Irish Stout.

 Gallery of Irish stouts

 Irish red ale

 The ales produced in Ireland are now largely in the Irish red ale style, with a slight red colour, generally in the 3.8–4.4% ABV range (although export versions are often stronger).
 The largest national brand is Smithwick's, produced by the Diageo multinational.
 Others include Diageo's Macardle's, Franciscan Well's Rebel Red, Carlow Brewing Company's O'Hara's Irish Red and Messrs Maguire Rusty.
 Dungarvan Brewing Company's Copper Coast red ale was released in 2010, along with Clanconnel Brewery's McGrath's Irish Red.
 Hallion Irish Red is produced in County Down by the Whitewater Brewing Company.
 Eight Degrees brewery launched their Sunburnt Irish Red Ale in 2011.